 As you continue uphill the Old Man will be on your right.
 Ahead are the other iconic pinnacles that shape this unique landscape.

 The Old Man of Storr

->

-> The SlideShow photographs gives a very care account of the final section of the walk, please look though the photos.
+The Slide Show photographs gives a very careful account of the final section of the walk, please look though the photos.

->

-> Heading back uses exactly the same route, but is far easier going as it is all downhill; allow 30-40 minutes to get back to the carpark.
+Heading back uses exactly the same route, but is far easier going as it is all downhill.
+Allow 30-40 minutes to get back to the car park.